The Four Relational Hungers

 Hunger for Belonging

 We are hardwired to find safety in a herd.
 We want to contact, recognize, and be welcomed, find our place and make our contribution.
-As we share this planet with all species, it is imperative that we recognize our ultimate inter-dependency in order to survive.
+Feeling our self as part of a web, having a place in the group, the collective.
+At the same time, feelings of alienation, that we do not belong, may be all too familiar.
+We might find ourselves identifying with the “in crowd” or the “out crowd” in long-term dance communities.
+We may have habitual ways of protecting ourselves when we navigate groups of dancers, family, sangha, etc. As we share this planet with all species, it is imperative that we recognize our ultimate inter-dependency in order to survive.
 Healthy groups and organizations support the value and contribution that each person brings to the table and recognizes our hunger for belonging or union with a group, tribe, family, school, culture.
 Community is a natural byproduct of belonging and it is why so many long term dancers feel a sense of community among its members.

 Hunger for Spirit